jankleinert/k8s-visualizer-backend/README.md

 # k8s-visualizer-backend
 This is a Java Spring Boot app that interacts with the Kubernetes and OpenShift APIs.
 It's a stripped down, non-game version of https://github.com/openshift-evangelists/Wild-West-Backend.

+# How to deploy on OpenShift using the web console

+Create a new project
+Add to Project > Browse Catalog .
+Select Red Hat OpenJDK 8
+Click Next
+Select version 8, give the application a name, enter https://github.com/jankleinert/k8s-visualizer-backend as the repo URL
+Click Create .

-# How to deploy on OpenShift
+# How to deploy on OpenShift using odo
 ```
 $ mvn package
 $ odo project create visualizer